tobius/imagecolors/README.md

 ## Usage

-Usage is fairly straight forward.
+Using this module is pretty straight forward.

 ```javascript
 // load module